gadael/gadael.com/source/en/legal/index.md

 ## ENTIRE AGREEMENT/GENERAL PROVISIONS

 This Agreement embodies the entire understanding and agreement between the parties respecting the subject matter of this Agreement and supersedes any and all prior understandings and agreements between the parties respecting such subject matter.
 Gadael.com may change the terms of this Agreement at any time by posting modified terms on its website.
 This Agreement has been prepared in the English Language and such version shall be controlling in all respects and any non-English version of this Agreement is solely for accommodation purposes.
 Any and all rights and remedies of Gadael.com upon Your breach or other default under this Agreement will be deemed cumulative and not exclusive of any other right or remedy conferred by this Agreement or by law or equity on Gadael.com, and the exercise of any one remedy will not preclude the exercise of any other.
-The captions and headings appearing in this Agreement are for reference only and will not be considered in construing this Agreement.
-Notices to You may be made via either email or regular mail.
+Notices to You may be made via email.
 The Service may also provide notices of changes to the Agreement or other matters by displaying notices or links to notices to You generally on the Service.
 All notices or other correspondence to Gadael.com under this Agreement must be sent to the following electronic mail address for such purpose: [support@gadael.com](mailto:support@gadael.com)

 Or the following physical address:

-Gadael.com.
+Gadael.com
 Paul de Rosanbo
 19 rue Jacquard
 76500 Elbeuf